 - Do you feel comfortable with the dentist?
 Maybe you’re always nervous when you’re at the dentist’s office, but pay special attention to how you feel about a specific dentist.
 Do you trust them with your health?
 Trust your instincts and walk away if you don’t feel at ease.

 - Does the dentist answer your questions properly?
 You have to be alert.
 Some dentists might answer questions by trotting around them.
 Just because you asked a question and the dentist started to talk doesn’t mean they answered your question properly.

 - Does the dentist make recommendations based on price, or your health?
 This is a giveaway when it comes to choosing a good dentist.
 Honest dentists won’t recommend procedures they don’t believe will benefit you.
 If a dentist recommends work on a tooth that seems perfectly healthy, or is too eager to recommend expensive treatment options, that’s not a good sign.
 Always ask your dentist what the consequences will be if you don’t follow their advice.
 If the answer is something flimsy there’s a chance you don’t really need the procedure.

 - Does the dentist make multiple recommendations?
-Instead of insisting on specific a treatment, your dentist should give you good information and alternatives for fixing a problem.
+Instead of insisting on one specific treatment, your dentist should offer alternatives for fixing a problem.
 Good dentists will recommend an option even when they think you’re unlikely to choose it, just so you know it exists.
 After making suggestions, they’ll ask your opinion for feedback, and listen intently when you answer.